 ● Do not brush the area where extraction was performed.

 ● If sutures were taken, do not fail to return for suture removal appointment.

 During your recovery, your body will naturally adjust to the tooth removal, and in a couple of days, side effects should subside and you can return to your normal routine.

 While any dental emergency can be scary, we specialize in procedures like tooth extraction and tooth replacement, so you can rest assured you’re in good hands from your consultation until long after the healing process is over.
-Talk to any of our experts in Philadelphia and Bensalem, PA, or Hammonton, Trenton and Vernon, NJ to find out how we can help you with your emergency dental care.
+Talk to any of our expert dentists in Trenton, NJ, Philadelphia, Bensalem, PA, or Hammonton and Vernon, NJ to find out how we can help you with your emergency dental care.

 Call One Of Our Locations